Adxyyu/Fivem-DualPrio-Script/README.md

 --Problems--

-if you are having any problems with the script pls DM on Cfx.Forums and we will further discus from there!
+if you are having any problems with the script pls message me on [Cfx.Forums](https://forum.cfx.re) and we will further discus from there!